-- 6. Remove the bolt carrier and bolt from the rifle by holding the receiver with your left hand and the cocking handle with your right hand.
-Pull the bolt carrier and bolt to the rear as far as possible.
-Once the back of the bolt carrier contacts the backplate of the receiver.
-Lift the rear portion of the bolt carrier and remove it and the bolt from the receiver.
-(See Illustration #13.) - 7.
-Remove the bolt from the bolt carrier by turning the bolt carrier over and holding it in your left hand.
-(See Illustration #14.)
-Rotate what is now the top of the bolt to the right and move it rearward with your right hand so that the guide lug on the bolt leaves the channel in the bolt carrier.
-You can now remove the bolt from the bolt carrier by moving it forward and out of its guide hole.
+- 6. Remove the buffer.
+(See Illustration #12.) - 7.
+Remove the bolt from the rifle by holding the receiver with your primary hand and the cocking handle with your other hand.
+Pull the bolt to the rear as far as possible.
+Once the back of the bolt contacts the backplate of the receiver, lift the rear portion of the bolt and remove it from the receiver.
+(See Illustration #13.)